Three Rivers UDRH First Year Health Student Accommodation Scholarship

-- The University receives a high volume of applications for grants; meeting the eligibility criteria may not guarantee applicants a grant offer.
+- The University receives a high volume of applications for scholarships; meeting the eligibility criteria may not guarantee applicants a scholarship offer.

-- The University reserves the right to recoup grant payments if your circumstances change and you no longer meet the eligibility criteria.
+- The University reserves the right to recoup scholarship payments if your circumstances change and you no longer meet the eligibility criteria.

-- The Scholarships Office will be responsible for the assessment, allocation and administration of this grant.
+- The Scholarships Office will be responsible for the assessment, allocation and administration of this scholarship.

 Terms and Conditions

-- fulfil all requirements as set out in these guidelines
+- Upon receipt of a scholarship, you agree to fulfil all requirements as set out in these guidelines.

 - Reside continuously in on-campus accommodation in Albury-Wodonga, Dubbo, Orange or Wagga Wagga campus for the first year of study.

-- Join Rural Health Positive, the Rural Health Positive Rural Health Club
+- Join Rural Health Positive, the Charles Sturt Rural Health Club

-- Accept the terms and conditions of this grant
+- You will be asked to acknowledge and agree to the terms and conditions of this scholarship.

-Due to privacy laws, any discussion of a grant application or recipient will only take place with the grant applicant/recipient.
+Due to privacy laws, any discussion of a scholarship application or recipient will only take place with the scholarship applicant/recipient.